Most compensation structures are a mess.

 In that meeting, we will walk you through the decision and how it was made, and will lay out a plan for you to improve in whatever areas are necessary for you to advance in the future.

 Keep in mind, though, that each progressive Stage is harder and harder to reach.
 Most team members will be able to advance from Stage 1 (Base) to Stage 2 (Intermediate).
 Some (but not all) will be able to advance from Stage 2 to Stage 3 (Advanced).
-But advancement to Stage 4 (Expert) is going to be rare, and advancement to Stage 5 (Master) will be even rarer.

-The financial health of Sweet Fish obviously has an impact on our ability to provide increased financial incentives.
+The financial success of Sweet Fish obviously has an impact on our ability to provide increased financial incentives.
 This blueprint serves as a guide, but it is possible that extenuating circumstances may impact our ability to make desired changes.
 In that case, we’ll be as transparent as we can about the factors that affect our decisions.

 Who makes the decision about whether or not I get a raise or promotion?